Cénac-et-Saint-Julien

 Cénac-et-Saint-Julien ([senak e sɛ̃ ʒyljɛ̃]; Senac e Sent Julian) is a commune in the Dordogne department in Nouvelle-Aquitaine in southwestern France.

 Geography

 The river Céou, a tributary of the Dordogne, forms part of the commune's south-western border; the Dordogne forms most of its northern border.

-The Commune has one main high street.
-That is in a N-S axis.
+The Commune has one main high street, which is in a N–S axis.
 It is the main road to Sarlat across one of the many bridges that cross the Dordogne to the north.

 Population

 Amenities

 In summer time you can hire canoes for use on the river on the western southern bank near the bridge.

-There is one main shopping center with a petrol station opposite.
-A pharmacy, grocers, a pizza house, bakers, and two taverns, one having a restaurant.
+There is one main shopping centre with a petrol station opposite.
+There is a pharmacy, grocer's, a pizza house, baker's, and two taverns, one with a restaurant.
 There is also a primary school.

 Sport

 On Saturdays Rugby seems to be the main occupation on the fields to the south.
 The enthusiasm and cheering echoes through the valley.